 DTaP and TDaP Vaccine Information:

 There are multiple options for this vaccine.
 If you want to look more into all of the various ingredients, here are links for your research.
+Many of the ingredients bring up great concern.

 - Sanofi Pasteur: Diphtheria & Tetanus or DT) Vaccine Package Insert